 The Antechamber for the non-titled" is today known as Hall of Alexander due to the fresco with "The wedding of Alexander the Great and Rossane" painted by Mariano Rossi in 1786, a very renowned painter within the Accademia di San Luca , in the circle of Bottani and Albani and acquiring considerable fame among the enlightened clients of the end of the eighteenth century.
 The purpose of the fresco was, obviously, to celebrate the glories of the Bourbon Dynasty.

-The fresco, paid for 5,000 ducats, depicts a procession of men and women, richly dressed, to celebrate the glories of the Bourbon monarchy and the marriage alliances that guarantee the survival of the dynasty and peace in the kingdom.
+The fresco of the Hall of Alexander, paid for 5,000 ducats, depicts a procession of men and women, richly dressed, to celebrate the glories of the Bourbon monarchy and the marriage alliances that guarantee the survival of the dynasty and peace in the kingdom.
 The flourishing of peace is symbolized by the divinities Bacchus, Mars and Hercules at rest among the meek beasts.

 Problems arose between the architect Carlo Vanvitelli and the painter Mariano Rossi.
 In fact, once the fresco was finished, the slender Corinthian order of the walls seemed too slender to be proportionate to the gigantism of the figures represented.
 The architect did not want to destroy the beautiful cornice already completed and preferred to modify the flat column making it more massive, abandoning the Corinthian order.